Prescriptions

 There are several ways to order your repeat prescriptions:

-• You can order online via the link at the top of this page.
-You will need to register first of all for ‘online booking details’.
-Please contact reception for further information.
+• After registering online for ‘online booking details’, you can order online using the link at the top of this page.
+Please contact reception for more information.

 • You can nominate a pharmacy to order your prescription(s) on your behalf.

-• Using your prescription counterfoil (the perforated right-hand side).
-After marking the items you require, you can place your request in the red box outside of the Practice by the side entrance.
+• Using your prescription counterfoil, which is the perforated portion on the right-hand side, mark the items you need.
+You can place your request counterfoil in the red box outside of the Practice by the side entrance.
 Why not do this when you are collecting your prescription(s) or medication to generate your prescription(s) for the next month?

-• You can make a request in writing, enclosing a SAE if you require the prescription posting to you, or at a pharmacy.
+• You can make a request in writing, enclosing a self-addressed envelope if you require the prescription posting to you, or at a pharmacy.
 Most local pharmacies will collect prescriptions from us if asked to do so, but we cannot guarantee this.

 • You can also request your repeat medications by emailing our Dispensing Team on D-ICB.LitchdonDispensary@nhs.net.
-Please ensure you include full name, D.O.B. and address.
+Please ensure you include full name, date of birth and mailing address.
 You do not need to be a dispensing patient.

-Please Note: To avoid error and the risk of mistakes, we are unable to accept repeat prescription requests via the telephone.
+Please Note: To avoid errors or mistakes, we are unable to accept repeat prescription requests over the telephone.

 prescription

-Please allow at least 4 working days for repeat prescriptions to be processed by us and remember to take weekends and bank holidays into account.
+Please allow at least 4 working days for repeat prescriptions to be processed by us; 4 working days does not include weekends and bank holidays.

 Most chemists will take a further 5-7 days to prepare your prescription at their end for you to collect your medication from them.